jstoebel/critical_response_talk/slides.md

  - Code reviews that are summative (happening at the end of the process) have been seen as less effective.
 After all, would you rather get feedback on a big chunk of work you wrote 2 weeks ago, a small chunk of work you wrote yesterday?
  - Several blogs I've read have talked about code reviews as a burdensome pile of work.
 Everytime you get through it (on top of doing your own work) another huge pile is dumped into your inbox.
  - All of this, and more can lead to teams losing faith in the code review process.
 When we have to use a work flow we don't believe in, of course its not going to go well.
+ - Where does that leave us?
+There needs to be some way to help each other arrive at the best code possible.
 ---
 class: center, middle